Nana-447/react--fully-from-scratch/readmes/REDUX-NOTES.md

     * <b>"mapDispatchToProps":</br> It connects redux actions to react props and changes values;

 * <b>Step 10:</b> Use a file to declared constant values for the actions types.
 [See commit here](https://github.com/jvlessa/React--Zero-To-Mastery/commit/7fff51f5f80fdc52f42a219dad27c447339d2051);

+## SELECTORS IN REDUX
+- Selector is getting an state and pour a little piece of it, manipulating it;